 - Training Video – (created by former Doctoral Intern during 2010-11 year)

 Application Process – For the 2014-2015 Internship year, the application deadline is November 10th, 2013 and the process will be completed via the APPIC MATCH, which is scheduled for February 2014.
+This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept, or use any ranking-related information from any intern applicant.
 Please visit the APPIC website for more information.

-2014-15 MASTERS-LEVEL PRACTICUM AND ADVANCED PRACTICUM POSITIONS (PDF) - Along with the variety of services offered to all students at Western Carolina University, Counseling and Psychological Services serves as a graduate fieldwork placement / training site for graduate programs in counseling, clinical psychology, social work and related programs.
+Along with the variety of services offered to all students at Western Carolina University, Counseling and Psychological Services serves as a graduate fieldwork placement / training site for graduate programs in counseling, clinical psychology, social work and related programs.
 Students typically apply during the spring for the upcoming academic year commitment.
 WCU has served as a masters-level training site for over 25 years and has a strong commitment for effective clinical supervision, training and professional development.
-Please review the attached flyer for further information or contact the Director of Training.Training Program Contact: Michelle Cooper, Ph.D., HSP-P Acting Training Director / Associate Director for Clinical Services 828 227-7469 email@example.com
+Please review the flyer and application form for further information or contact the Director of Training.Training Program Contact: Kimberly S. Gorman, Ph.D., HSP-P Director / Interim Training Director 828 227-7469 email@example.com